juriad/advent2022/README.md

 When reading that the second part is about drawing pictures I was a bit worried.
 But it turned out to be easy, just debugging off-by-one errors.

+## Day 11 - Boo

+I wanted an object-oriented language that can represent lists.
+Boo runs on top of .Net (Mono).
+Its syntax is simplified to make it look like Python.

+Both parts were entertaining; I liked the need to represent the monkeys and parsing the input.
+The second part made my choice of language extra beneficial.
+And the bit of algebra was very satisfying.

 # Lists

 ## Language pool